Cyprien-GEHU/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-0-memset.c: the function will fills memory with a constant byte 1-memcpy.c: the function copies the memory area 2-strchr.c: the function locates a character in a string
+0-memset.c: the function will fills memory with a constant byte 1-memcpy.c: the function copies the memory area 2-strchr.c: the function locates a character in a string 3-strspn.c: the function get the length of a prefix substring